Language

-If you include even a single character that is not supported in the default alphabet, all message characters will be encoded in a different standard, which will cause the maximum number of characters to drop to only 70 per message.
+In your SMS, if you include even a single character that is not supported by GSM alphabet, all characters in the message are encoded in Unicode.
+So, the maximum number of characters reduces to 70 per message.

 - National Language Identifier (NLI)